 The new HOTA Gallery

-A brand new $60.5 million gallery will be built at HOTA, Home of the Arts as part of Stage 1b of the City of Gold Coast’s Cultural Precinct Masterplan.
+A brand new $60.5 million gallery is being built at HOTA, Home of the Arts as part of the HOTA Project.

 Construction timeline – September 2018 to end 2020